lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Introduction {#sec-intro}

-The migration to post-quantum cryptography is unique in the history of modern digital cryptography in that neither the old outgoing nor the new incoming algorithms are fully trusted to protect data for long data lifetimes.
-The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics falling to classical algorithmic attacks as well as hardware and software implementations that have not had sufficient maturing time to rule out catastrophic implementation bugs.
-Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.
+The advent of quantum computing poses a significant threat to current cryptographic systems.
+Traditional cryptographic algorithms such as RSA-OAEP, ECDH and their elliptic curve variants are vulnerable to quantum attacks.
+During the transition to post-quantum cryptography (PQC), there is considerable uncertainty regarding the robustness of both existing and new cryptographic algorithms.
+While we can no longer fully trust traditional cryptography, we also cannot immediately place complete trust in post-quantum replacements until they have undergone extensive scrutiny and real-world testing to uncover and rectify potential implementation flaws.

-Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break both of them in order to compromise the data being protected.
-Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.
+Unlike previous migrations between cryptographic algorithms, the decision of when to migrate and which algorithms to adopt is far from straightforward.
+Even after the migration period, it may be advantageous for an entity's cryptographic identity to incorporate multiple public-key algorithms to enhance security.

-In particular, certain jurisdictions are recommending or requiring that PQC lattice schemes only be used within a PQ/T hybrid.
-As an example, we point to [BSI2021] which includes the following recommendation:
+Cautious implementers may opt to combine cryptographic algorithms in such a way that an attacker would need to break all of them simultaneously to compromise the protected data.
+These mechanisms are referred to as Post-Quantum/Traditional (PQ/T) Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.

-> "Therefore, quantum computer-resistant methods should not be used alone - at least in a transitional period - but only in hybrid mode, i.e. in combination with a classical method.
-For this purpose, protocols must be modified or supplemented accordingly.
-In addition, public key infrastructures, for example, must also be adapted"
+Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
+The use of Composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021].

 In addition, [BSI2021] specifically references this specification as a concrete example of hybrid X.509 certificates.